AnurovaPrykhodko/Example_projects_in_R_and_Python/README.md

-# Examples of code I written
+# Examples from my bachelors program

 ### In R

 **Nuclear lab**

-Most recent, used for processing data taken from a lab, to create figures and tables for a report.
+Used for processing data taken from a lab, to create figures and tables for a report.
 This was never handed in, just for my own use.
 Figures and tables in folder.

 Code file: [nuclearlab.R](nuclear_lab/nuclearlab.R)

 **Laborations from data proccessing course**

-Mainly learning tidyverse, reading files, working in table format and visualizing.
+Mainly learning tidyverse, reading files, data wrangling, and visualizing.
 Figures and tables in each folder.

 **Laboration 2**